texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 *I think this is still true?
 Need to test this*

 {{ site.data.alerts.tip }}
-* The easiest way to implement this is with a for loop and the `int readAdc(byte)` function.
+* The easiest way to implement this is with a for loop and the `int readLineSensor(byte)` function.
 * Count from 0 to 7 using the for loop.
-* Inside the loop, read the value in the corresponding ADC channel.
+* Inside the loop, read the value in the corresponding line sensor channel.
 * ~~`Serial.print`~~ `cout` that value and a space.
 * After the for loop, use ~~`Serial.println`.~~ `cout << endl`
 {{ site.data.alerts.end }}